bibinpanicker07/Docker/Docker basics.md

 1. What is Docker?
 How does it differ from virtual machines?
+Docker is a popular open-source containerization platform that allows developers to automate the deployment of applications inside lightweight, portable containers.
+Docker streamlines the process of creating, deploying, and managing containers.
+It provides tools for building and sharing containerized applications and includes a rich ecosystem of features like Docker Compose, Docker Swarm, and integration with Kubernetes.

 Docker is a platform for containerizing applications, allowing them to run in isolated environments.
 Unlike VMs, Docker containers share the host OS kernel, making them lightweight and faster to start.

 A self-sufficient runtime for containers

 2. Explain the difference between CMD and ENTRYPOINT in a Dockerfile.